4paradigm/OpenMLDB/docs/en/install_deploy.md

 OpenMLDB standalone version needs to deploy a nameserver and a tablet.
 The nameserver is used for table management and metadata storage, and the tablet is used for data storage.
 APIServer is optional.
 If you want to interact with OpenMLDB in http, you need to deploy this module

-**Note:** It is best to deploy different components in different directories for easy upgrades individually
+**Notice:** It is best to deploy different components in different directories for easy upgrades individually

 ### Deploy tablet